islom2202/TYPESCRIPT---TUTORIAL/README.md

-# What I should leanr from this TypeScript tutorial:
+# What I should learn from this TypeScript tutorial:
 1. What & Why ?
 2. Environment Setup
 3. Variable declarations